 Prerequisite: APCE 623.
 Majors only.
 This course focuses on encouraging ethical, effective, and advanced multicultural competencies.
 This includes awareness of cultures and increasing skills in all areas when working with diverse populations.

-APCE 733 - Research Apprenticeship (1)
+APCE 733 - Seminar in Research Methods in Counseling Psychology (2)